Learning Correlated Latent Representations with Adaptive Priors: EXPERIMENTS

-\Cref{fig:vis} visualizes the largest connected component of the maximal acyclic subgraph $\hat G'=(V,\hat E')$ that \acrshort{ACVAE} learns for the variational distribution on the citations dataset.
-We can see that, not all the vertices with edges in $\hat E'$ are close to each other, which indicates that the learned $\hat G'$ provides some additional information that singleton marginals cannot provide.
+In \Cref{fig:vis} we visualize part of the largest connected component of the maximal acyclic subgraph $\hat G'=(V,\hat E')$ that \acrshortpl{ACVAE} learn for the variational distribution on the Citation dataset with both empirical Bayes and saddle-point optimization (colors for better clarity only).
+The coordinates are t-SNE embeddings for the variational approximation mean of the latent variables.
+The edge widths are proportional to the strength of the learned correlations.
+We can see some of the learned embeddings are not necessarily close to each other even when they have high correlations.
+This indicates that the learned $\hat G'$ provides some additional information that singleton marginals cannot provide.